solita/solita.github.com/_posts/2017-04-04-what-every-developer-should-know-about-ir.md

 Vector space model is nowadays the most predominant retrieval model.
 I try not to get too mathematical, but in vector space model index is defined as a vector space as the name suggest.
 Now, this might seem like a total **mumbo-jumbo**, but one can think vector space as documents being vectors in space in which terms are dimensions (yes, there really is quite a lot of dimensions...) and weight of terms is "the juice" how far these vectors reach.
 Because vector calculus contains some very intriguing methods for calculating similarities we take advantage of that, and actually calculate the weighted similarity between query and a document and order result set with that.
 This is called *partial matching*, because documents that do not contain all the terms in query can easily be included to the result set.
 Interested reader is suggested to revise through suggested reading below, as we will not address the mathematical basis more here.

-It's important to notice that in pure vector space model, querying if effectively matching the similarity between query and the documents.
+It's important to notice that in pure vector space model, querying is effectively matching the similarity between the query and the documents.
 Hence, "give me more like this document" -functionality should be trivial to implement: the query is the document.

 ### TW = TF * IDF